 To save yourself from LinkedIn fraud, treat messages you get with a healthy dose of skepticism and distrust.
 Scan the sender's profile: If it looks like it's just been created, has few connections, and gives an altogether sloppy impression, there's a chance it's not real.

-The rising number of scams on LinkedIn is not a reason to abandon the dreams of a new job or a successful lead campaign.
+The rising number of LinkedIn scams is not a reason to abandon the dreams of a new job or a successful lead campaign.
 However, it should be a wake-up call, forcing us to learn and apply effective strategies to prevent LinkedIn fraud.

 Beautiful people with no connections